-The start referee must remain at the start from the beginning of the official inspection time until the end of a training/event.
+The Start Referee must remain at the start from the beginning of the official inspection time and until the end of a training/event.

-- He makes sure that the regulations for the start and the start organisation are properly observed. - He determines late and false starts. - He must be able to communicate immediately with the Jury at all times (see 705.5). - He reports to the referee the names of the competitors who did not start and informs the Jury of all infringements against the rules, such as false or delayed starts or violations against the rules for equipment. - He must ensure that reserve bibs are at the start.
+- He makes sure that the regulations for the start and the start organisation are properly observed. - He determines late and false starts. - He must be able to communicate immediately with the Jury at all times (see 705.5). - He reports the names of the competitors who did not start to the Referee, and informs the Jury of all infringements against the rules, such as false or delayed starts or violations against the rules for equipment. - He must ensure that reserve bibs are available at the start.